cylc/cylc-doc/src/user-guide/writing-workflows/runtime.rst

 :cylc:conf:`platform <global.cylc[platforms][<platform name>]>` or a
 :cylc:conf:`platform group <global.cylc[platform groups][<group>]>`.

-:term:`Platforms <platform>` are designed to allow sites to set sensible settings for compute resources with multiple login nodes.

-:term:`Platform groups <platform group>` represent groups of compute resources each of which is completely seperate, but where it does not matter which resource the scheduler runs a task-job on.
+:term:`Cylc platforms <platform>` allow you to configure compute platforms you wish Cylc to run jobs on.

+:term:`Platform groups <platform group>` allow you to group together platforms any of which would be suitable for a given job.
+Platform groups can improve robustness by allowing jobs to be submitted on any platform in the group, as well as providing an interface for :cylc:conf:`basic load balancing
+<global.cylc[platform groups][<group>][selection]method>`.

 :term:`Platforms <platform>` are selected from a :term:`platform group` once, when a job is submitted.